unbugx/react-flex-picker/README.md

 import {PickerProvider, PickerConsumer, DayPickerController} from 'react-flex-picker';
 import * as moment from 'moment';

-import * as styles from './calendar.styl';
+import * as customStyles from './calendar.styl';

 <PickerProvider
   onDatesChange={() => {}}